mrslacklines/intonation_synthesis/README.md

 # Explainable Deep Neural F0 Model of Polish Read Speech
-This projects aims at training a deep neural network for modelling Polish read speech F0 and exploring the relevancy of input linguistic features on the predicted F0 contours.
+This projects aims at training a deep neural network for modelling Polish read speech F0 and exploring the relevance of input linguistic features on the predicted F0 contours.
 Currently we are using AWS SageMaker as the cloud service for running both the training and inference.
 The generation of feature relevance and plotting can be run both in cloud and locally.